watson-developer-cloud/assistant-toolkit/integrations/webchat/examples/select-greeting-action/README.md

-# Select greeting action for Watson Assistant web chat
+# Select greeting action for IBM watsonx Assistant web chat

-**For a full walk through of how this code works, please visit the [tutorial page](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-web-chat-develop-custom-action-for-page) in the Watson Assistant documentation.**
+**For a full walk through of how this code works, please visit the [tutorial page](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-web-chat-develop-custom-action-for-page) in the IBM watsonx Assistant documentation.**

-This code is for extending the Watson Assistant web chat.
+This code is for extending the IBM watsonx Assistant web chat.
 If you are new to developing with web chat, please start with the [web chat development overview](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-web-chat-develop).
 The code in this folder is commented with links and references to the web chat APIs used.

 This example demonstrates how to change the greeting request that is sent to the assistant when web chat is first opened so that it will trigger a specific action instead of the default greeting action.